PatrickBanez/PatrickBanez/README.md

 - 👋 Hi, I’m @PatrickBanez
 - 👀 I’m interested in ...
 Desktop applications, Android development, and Embedded Systems.
 - 🌱 I’m currently learning ...
-C++, Android Studio, Arduino
+Arduino, Python, MongoDB
 - 💞️ I’m looking to collaborate on ... all kinds of projects
 - 📫 How to reach me ... patrickgbanez@gmail.com